 There was a temple of Goddess Kali which I passed first.
 Out of respect and maybe habit, I bowed down on the gate of the temple.
 Touching a small ceremonial stone on the steps of the temple, I thought I was touching the feet of the goddess herself and taking her blessings.
 Less than ten paces from the temple was a tunnel which I had to cross carefully, lest a train might run me by.

 Small cobblestones, brick-roads snaking up and down the hill, and old houses on the verge of falling down, standing on nothing but the will of the people living in them.
-I used to see and engulf any and every kind of place you could think would exist in a hilly town.
+I used to see and engulf any and every kind of place, you can imagine would exist in a hilly town.

 My favorite of these spots though was a mountain that came into view as soon as I passed the tunnel and came across the railway station.
 Directly in front of the rail tracks and the station, it looked closer than it actually was.
 It is the largest mountain in the city of Solan and hence looks quite grand.
-Especially when you see it bathed in golden sunlight and standing resolutely.
-It felt as if it was witnessing all the students who were trudging to school in the morning; advising them to be determined in reaching their destination and never to change tack.
+Especially when you see it standing resolute, bathed in golden sunlight.
+It felt as if it was bearing witness to all the students who were trudging to school in the morning; advising them to remain determined in reaching their destination and never to change tack.

 Why I called it Pharaoh’s Throne is a different reason though.
 See, along with being a large piece of rock it also had a kind of dent or depression running across its middle.
 It gave an appearance that there was a time when there ran a waterfall through the heart of the mountain, with only the path of the waterfall remaining now.
 It’s quite common in Himachal actually.
 Top of the hills are adorned with snow in the winters, and come summers, the same snow melts and trickles down the face of the hill becoming a waterfall.
 These small bodies of waters then combine with each other and join the rivers.